xad1561/GachaDestroyer/README.md

 GachaDestroyer --DELETE --BLOCK
 ```

---DELETE to delete the games from their default directories, quite dumb and the games can be easily reinstalled if they are deleted
+--DELETE to delete the games from their default directories, quite dumb and the games can be easily reinstalled if they are deleted.
---BLOCK to block some related domains using the hosts file, which should prevent updates or the use of the launcher, but requires it to be run as admin
+--BLOCK to block some related domains using the hosts file, which should prevent updates or the use of the launcher, but requires it to be run as admin.
+Since Genshin/Honkai already need admin access to be played in the first place, this isn't too much of an issue.

 FAQ:
 Q: Why did you make this?